 On the replica there was a thumbnail-shaped crack which had escaped detection during inspection after forging.
 In less than a hundred hours of flying it grew to a critical size, and resulted in the left wing falling off.
 It took Jack four or five classes to lead us through the whole detective story.
-A brief summary of it appears in John W. Lincoln’s 2000 article about the Effect of Failures on USAF Structural Requirements on pages 3 to 6.
+A brief summary of it appears on page 233 in A. J. McEvily's book Metal Failures: Mechanisms, Analysis, Prevention.
 What made the story for this case history compelling?

 First, it was a real world case which treated us like adults - not an oversimplified example that just used what was inside a textbook.
 We couldn’t just look up an equation, put in some numbers from a handy table, and get an answer in a few minutes.

 Second, Jack introduced us to a new topic, linear elastic fracture mechanics.
 For homework he gave us photocopies of lecture notes used to teach it to engineers in the nuclear industry.
 In fracture mechanics there is a criterion for brittle fracture called the critical stress intensity factor, K1c.